cssat/portal_redux/README.md

 `ref-prm-vw` - referencial tables and views, including metadata

+`annie` - contains scripts to be run on the annie database. they load data into annie, copy tables to other schemas, populate cache tables

 `process-data` - contains series of scripts that reference a number of procedures at once. use these scripts to process data

 `upload-data` - contains scripts to add new datasets to database. also contains bulk loads to load tables with said data